 - if the votes are equal, the chairperson also has a second casting vote

 - if a councillor who is present chooses not to vote (abstains), that vote is counted as a vote against the motion.

 Once a collective decision is made, all councillors must abide by the decision.
 Councillors are free to publicly disagree with the decision afterwards, but they should be respectful and always acknowledge that the decision was agreed by the majority of councillors.

 Along with all other councillors, the chairperson (normally the mayor except at Brisbane City Council) has an initial vote on each question.
-If the vote is equal (tied) the chairperson gets a second additional vote, known as a casting vote.
-The chairperson first votes along with all other councillors, and only has a second vote if the vote is tied.
+If the vote is equal (tied) the chairperson gets a second additional vote, known as a casting vote, and only has a second vote if the vote is tied.

 If a vote of council does not pass, this does not mean the opposite decision was made.
 For example, if council votes on the approval of a development application, but it does not receive a majority of votes from councillors, this does not mean that council has decided to refuse the application.

 In that case, to reach a decision, councillors must make a new motion resolving to refuse the application.
-If this does not occur, the decision may be reconsidered by council at a later date, or in the case of some development decisions it may after a period of time be ‘deemed to have been approved’.
+If this does not occur, the decision may be reconsidered by council at a later date.

 Full council and committee meetings must be open to the public.
 Councillors can make a resolution to close a meeting only to discuss the following types of confidential matters: